ZWkang/vscode-className-completion/README.md

 - [ ] support more file import analysis like less
 - [ ] support in more lib. like Vue, not just in React.
 - [ ] user can setting there support import analysis file
-- [ ]... more
+- [ ] ... more

-> welcome to share more idea, we can make it better.
+> welcome to share more idea, we can made it better.

 Feel free to ask questions, post issues, submit pull request, and request new features.